 Citizens Advice Citizens Advice run a weekly drop-in centre at Berkeley Town Hall for all local residents including Hamfallow, from 1-3pm on a Wednesday afternoon and there is also a phone line available from 10am-4pm Monday - Friday: 0808 8000510.
 The national Citizens Advice website can be found here.

-Neighbourhood Warden Lisa Ellis works closely with the local police and support officers, assisting with local community issues.
-You'll find her on local foot patrols, visiting the elderly in Jenner Court and Hamfallow court, dealing with reports of anti-social behavior, picking up litter and cleaning graffiti too! email@example.com 01453 754514 or 07779 347113 Follow the work of the Wardens on twitter @sdc_wardens
+Neighbourhood Warden Simon Moulding works closely with the local police and support officers, assisting with local community issues.
+You'll find him on local foot patrols, visiting the elderly in Jenner Court and Hamfallow court, dealing with reports of anti-social behaviour, picking up litter and cleaning graffiti too! email@example.com 07896 690139 Follow the work of the Wardens on twitter @sdc_wardens

 Village Agent Penny French is our local agent, who is available to lend support to anyone aged 50 and over.
 Penny covers the parishes of Alkington, Berkeley, Cam, Ham & Stone, Hamfallow, Hinton and Slimbridge 07776 245726 firstname.lastname@example.org